roth-hex-lab/roth-hex-lab.github.io/content/post/2026-03-11-IEEE-VR/index.md

 We have Shyiu Li presenting: MultiCam: On-the-fly Multi-Camera Pose Estimation Using Spatiotemporal Overlaps of Known Objects, accepted as TVCG paper.
 On this paper Shiyu worked with Hannah Schieber (HEX, TUM), Kristoffer Waldow (TH Köln, HEX, TUM), Julian Kreimeier (HEX, TUM), Benjamin Busam (TUM), and Daniel Roth (HEX, TUM)

-We have Kristoffer Waldow presenting: Seeing the Real Me: Experiencing Real-Body Pass-Through Embodiment and Interaction.
+We have Kristoffer Waldow presenting: Evaluating Cutout Rendering Techniques for Pass-Through Embodiment Using a Real-Mirror Metaphor
 On this paper Kris worked with Arnullph Fuhrmann (TH Köln, HEX, TUM), and Daniel Roth (HEX, TUM)

 and Prof. Danny Schott (Otto von Guericke University Magdeburg) presenting: The Influence of Environmental Fidelity on Virtual Presence, Intrinsic Motivation, Cognitive Load and Learning Outcomes in Medical VR, accepted as TVCG paper.